bodrick/awesome/TOPICS.md

 *   [cdleon/awesome-terminals](https://github.com/cdleon/awesome-terminals) - Terminal Emulators
 *   [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
 Dify.AI is an LLM application development platform.
 It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack required for building generative AI-native applications, including a built-in RAG engine.
 *   [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - GPT-powered chat for documentation, chat with your documents
-*   [KillianLucas/open-interpreter](https://github.com/KillianLucas/open-interpreter) - OpenAI's Code Interpreter in your terminal, running locally
+*   [KillianLucas/open-interpreter](https://github.com/KillianLucas/open-interpreter) - A natural language interface for computers
 *   [xemulat/XToolbox](https://github.com/xemulat/XToolbox) - XToolBox - A collection of 150+ Windows 10/11 optimization and tweaking apps!
 *   [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.
 *   [LizardByte/Sunshine](https://github.com/LizardByte/Sunshine) - Self-hosted game stream host for Moonlight.